 Sheila Spacek, DVM

-First-year Theriogenology Resident
+Second-year Theriogenology Resident

 Department of Large Animal Clinical Sciences

-Sheila Gail Spacek is a first-year resident within the Section of Theriogenology in the Department of Large Animal Clinical Sciences (VLCS) at the Texas A&M College of Veterinary Medicine and Biomedical Sciences (CVMBS).
+Sheila Gail Spacek is a second-year resident within the Section of Theriogenology in the Department of Large Animal Clinical Sciences (VLCS) at the Texas A&M College of Veterinary Medicine and Biomedical Sciences (CVMBS).
 Hailing from Dime Box, Texas, she is a proud member of the Texas A&M Class of 2009—having completed her Bachelor of Science in Kinesiology.

 Horses were always a passion of Dr. Spacek’s and she pursued it as an intern working at a local Texas breeding farm.
 From this experience, her interest in reproduction began.
 The completion of her internship lead her to a position at the Texas A&M Equine Embryo Lab as a technician for Dr. Katrin Hinrichs.